According to an analysis by Charitable Impact, charities for health and education receive most of the sector’s revenue.

 Several possible factors are contributing to the uneven landscape within the charitable sector.
 Principally, social services are likely among the largest receivers in funding within the charitable sector due to societal demand.

-“We know that health and education are pillars within the charitable sector that support major programs and institutions and, as such, receive more funding than other causes,” said Ernesto Peña, Director of Research at Charitable Impact.
+“We know that health and education are pillars within the charitable sector that support major programs and institutions and, as such, receive more funding than other causes,” said Dr. Ernesto Peña, Director of Research at Charitable Impact.
 “We know that donors tend to give only when asked.
 This means causes with less funding may be competing for donations using fewer resources and with less visibility.”

 Governments and donors support different causes